All mortgage lenders will provide a three-month mortgage payment holiday for borrowers affected by coronavirus.

 “But I can’t get an answer from my bank”

-And this is what a Debt Camel reader reported yesterday:
+This is what a Debt Camel reader reported a few weeks ago:

 We were originally told by our lender, Barclay’s, that they weren’t offering a mortgage holiday even after the government announcement.
 Then they updated their website to say they were, but when I called the number there is a recorded message saying they aren’t able to offer them right now and it could be several days before they have worked out the details.
 I got a message online saying I should keep checking their advice online ‘over the next few weeks’ for updates.

-Not all lenders are having problems.
+Not all lenders had problems.
 Which? has a case study where someone had a “quick and pain-free process” with Coventry Building Society.

-And one reader in the comments below this article described how he couldn’t get through but then came back later to say:
+And most that did initially have difficulty had this sorted by mid April.
+One reader in the comments below this article described how he couldn’t get through but then came back later to say:

 I’ve actually got through and I have got the 3 months break, it was quite painless really,